360modder/psburn/docs/documentation/argparse.md

 # Argparse

 psburn has a feature called argparse integration which allows to integrate argparse to powershell scripts.
-Learn argparse integration basic understanding and example from [here](/psburn/gettingstarted/argparseintegration/).
+Also check this [example](/psburn/gettingstarted/argparseintegration/).

+!!! note
+	All #@ descriptors should be in one line.

 ## #@parser

+Base descriptor for program.

 ### Syntax